muggy8/improbable/from-me-to-me/dPRPjiiM.md

 My tears stopped as I was entranced by whatever Phanna was doing with the rock and the cloth.

-As i looked on, the cloth that was wrapped around the rock desolved into the liquid and the rock started bubbling withing the murky water.
+As I looked on, the cloth that was wrapped around the rock dissolved into the liquid and the rock started bubbling withing the murky water.

 "Come feel this, it's quite warm" Phanna said to me.